qgis/QGIS-Documentation/source/docs/training_manual/processing/r_syntax-table.rst

 R Syntax Summary table for Processing
 =====================================
-Module contributed by Matteo Ghetta - founded by `Scuola Superiore Sant'Anna <http://www.sssup.it/landlab>`_
+Module contributed by Matteo Ghetta - founded by `Scuola Superiore Sant'Anna - FREEWAT project <http://www.freewat.eu>`_

 Processing allows a lot of different input and output parameter that can be used in the script body.
 Here a summary table: